tiago-sucks/ft_printf/README.md

 #### Performance

-**Time (how fast)**: The algorithm processes each character in the format string exactly once.
-If you double the input size, the processing time roughly doubles — this is called **linear scaling**.
+**Time**: **Linear scaling** - The algorithm processes each character in the format string exactly once.
+If you double the input size, the processing time roughly doubles.

-**Memory (how much space)**: The recursive number conversion functions use the call stack.
-For a number like 1000, the function calls itself 4 times (1000 → 100 → 10 → 1).
-The memory used grows very slowly compared to the number size — this is called **logarithmic scaling**.
+**Memory**: **Logarithmic scaling** - The recursive number conversion functions use the call stack.
+For a number like 1000, the function calls itself 4 times (1000 > 100 > 10 > 1).
+The memory used grows very slowly compared to the number size.

 #### Why This Algorithm?